tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 * **Insert an Image from your computer:**

 Download this [Image](https://upload.wikimedia.org/wikipedia/commons/5/5c/Plantago_nivalis_flower.JPG) and save it on your computer.
-Then, copy the path where the Image it saved (for example: /home/Desktop/image.jpg) and copy this path in the code below:
+Then, copy the path where the Image is saved (for example: /home/Desktop/image.jpg) and copy this path in the code below:

 ```{r eval=FALSE}
 ![A local Image](/the path where the picture is/image.jpg)